RitzzzZ2021/RitzzzZ2021/README.md

 - 🤔 I’m looking for opportunities to do research
 - 🎵 Hobby: music, movies and books
 - 📫 How to reach me: imxinyiz@gmail.com
-- 🍰 Keep coding & trying
+- 🍰 Keep coding & trying to make a difference

 <!--
 **RitzzzZ2021/RitzzzZ2021** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.